osiegmar/FastCSV/README.md

 </p>

 <p align="center">
-  FastCSV is a lightning-fast, dependency-free CSV library for Java that adheres to RFC standards.
+  <strong>FastCSV</strong>: fast, lightweight, and easy to use — the production-proven CSV library for Java.<br/>
+  It’s the most-starred CSV library for Java and trusted by leading open-source projects such as Apache NiFi, JUnit and Neo4j.
 </p>

 <p align="center">